htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``KERBEROS_SERVER_KEYTAB`` :index:`KERBEROS_SERVER_KEYTAB`
     The path and file name of the keytab file that holds the necessary Kerberos principals.
-If not defined, this variable’s value is set by the installed Kerberos; it is ``/etc/v5srvtab`` on most systems.
+If not defined, this variable's value is set by the installed Kerberos; it is ``/etc/v5srvtab`` on most systems.

 ``KERBEROS_SERVER_PRINCIPAL`` :index:`KERBEROS_SERVER_PRINCIPAL`